Bounds on Unique-Neighbor Codes: Introduction and Main Problems

-The literature on unique-neighbor codes is fascinating and yet we still know very little.
-In particular, quantitative results in this area are few and far between.
-It is this lacuna that motivates our work.
-Alon and Capalbo \cite{EUNE} found explicit constructions of bipartite graphs which are $(\alpha, \beta)$-unique-neighbor-expander graphs, where $\alpha,\beta$ are some positive absolute constants and $|V|/|U|$ is bounded away from $1$.
-More recently Becker \cite{EUNEB} showed how to construct such graphs that are also {\it Cayley graphs}.
+Unique-neighbor expanders and unique-neighbor codes are still not sufficiently well understood.
+Alon and Capalbo \cite{alon2002explicit} found explicit constructions of bipartite graphs which are $(\alpha, \beta)$-unique-neighbor expander graphs, where $\alpha,\beta$ are some positive absolute constants and $\frac{|V|}{|U|}$ is bounded away from $1$.
+See also \cite{becker2016symmetric} and~\cite{ben2009tensor} for more.
+In a recent paper~\cite{hsieh2024explicit}, explicit unique-neighbor expanders are constructed with $\alpha$ bounded away from~$0$ and $\beta\approx\frac{3}{5}$, which surpasses spectral methods that achieve $\beta\le\frac{1}{2}$.

-The work of Sipser and Spielman has been subsequently improved several times.
-Viderman \cite{Vid13 Better Linear-Time Decoding} proved that the same conclusions hold as well for graphs with lower expansion rate, resp.\ unique-neighbor expansion rate.
-We recall that a {\em Tanner code} $T(G,\mathcal{C})$ \cite{SipSpi} is defined by its {\em inner graph} $G$ and its {\em inner code} $\mathcal{C}$.
-Here $G=(U,V;E)$ is a bipartite $(c,d)$-regular graph with $U=[n]$, and $\mathcal{C}$ is a linear code of block length $d$.
-The corresponding Tanner code $T(G,\mathcal{C})$ is the set $\{x\in\F_2^n\mid\forall i\in V,~x|_{N(i)}\in\mathcal{C}\}$.
-Here $N(i)$ is the set of $i$'s neighbors in $G$, and $x|_{N(i)}\in\{0,1\}^d$ is the restriction of the codeword $x$ to the coordinates in $N(i)$.
-Dowling and Gao \cite{DG18 General Linear-Time Decoding} determined a range of parameters for which linear-time decoding of Tanner codes is possible.
-Namely, the unique-expansion rate of the inner graph, the distance of the inner code and the error rate.

-Ben-Sasson and Viderman \cite{Tensors} used unique-neighbor expanders to construct {\it robustly-testable} codes by taking their tensor products with another code with good distance and rate.
-They stress that an expander code of good distance is necessarily also a unique-neighbor expander.
-A linear code with parity-check matrix $A$ is called {\em smooth} if its distance remains large also after a few rows and columns are removed from $A$.
-It is called {\em weakly-smooth} if the above holds provided the removed rows have a small total weight.
-Ben-Sasson and Viderman showed that unique-neighbor expander codes are weakly-smooth, and can therefore be used to form robustly-testable codes.
-It remains open whether or not they are smooth.